mcanalesmayo/KalmanFilter-PeopleTracker/README.md

 ## Description

 Implementation of the Kalman Filter in order to track people in a sequence of frames (video).
+The current implementation takes into account the variation in pixels, which leads to a better performance than variation in the ground plane.
+However, it's less accurate.

 It can be seen in the video:
 * A green box which contains the position where the HOG detector has detected a person